Saturday, February 09, 2008

 The Tracey Fragments (2007, Canada, Bruce MacDonald)

 I will admit to a certain grudging respect for some of the technical aspects of The Tracey Fragments, as director Bruce MacDonald's multifoliate split screen approach, reminiscent of Mike Figgis's Time Code, and the bundles of cameras he uses to film a single scene, borrowing the approach of Lar Von Trier in his anti-Dogme Dancer in the Dark, seems to be at loosely inspired by the themes of the story in question.
-Further, some of MacDonald's compositions within compositions are visually arresting, and the mosaic of imagery is at times aesthetically quite pleasing, reminiscent of a work of stained glass.
-More importantly, you can make the argument that MacDonald's use of multiple split scenes throughout the vast majority of this film's running time is defensible in that the title character is in dissolution, shattered by her dysfunctional family life, her role in the disappearance of her younger brother, the grotesque bullying she receives at school and the delusional relationship she has with the kid in school.
-Just as Tracey disintegrates into fragments, so too does the screen.

 Day Two/Three VIFF